wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 > ![Hemoglobin](../../images/scrna-casestudy-monocle/hb.png "Hemoglobin across clusters - comparision between Scanpy and Monocle")
 {: .question}

+## Top marker genes

 Here we used a priori knowledge regarding the marker genes.
 If we wanted to approach this problem in an unsupervised manner, we could use Monocle to tell us what would be the top marker genes in each group of cells.
 This is very useful if we don’t know the type of the cells in a specific cluster and we want to identify it, based on common marker genes.
 Or when we want to find other marker genes than those currently known.

+> ### {% icon question %} Questions
+>
+> If I cluster cells that are not annotated, can I assign clusters to cell type based on gene expression using Monocle3?
+>
+> > ### {% icon solution %} Solution
+> >
+> > Of course you can!
+That’s the point of clustering and gene expression analysis.
+However currently this function hasn’t been turned into a Galaxy tool yet, so in order to do so, you have to use the piece of code in R which performs this annotation.
+> >
+> {: .solution}
+>
+{: .question}

 > ### {% icon hands_on %} Hands-on: Top marker genes
 >